 The discussion highlighted:

-✔️ Main challenges in port decarbonisation
+✔️ Main challenges in port decarbonization

 ✔️ Future perspectives of EU and macroregional policies